Efficient Bayesian Full Waveform Inversion and Analysis of Prior Hypotheses in 3D: 3D Bayesian FWI Example

-By comparing each set of results with the true velocity model in Figure \ref{fig:fwi3d_highf_3sections_uniform}a, we find that smoothed prior distributions with $\sigma_s = 1000$ or $\sigma_s = 500$ (Figures \ref{fig:fwi3d_psvi_diff_smooth_vpr_mean_std_error}c and \ref{fig:fwi3d_psvi_diff_smooth_vpr_mean_std_error}d) are relatively good choices for this FWI problem.
-However, in reality we never know the true velocity structure, so can not calculate or use relative errors to choose between prior distributions.
+The inversion results become worse in Figures \ref{fig:fwi3d_psvi_diff_smooth_vpr_mean_std_error}e -- \ref{fig:fwi3d_psvi_diff_smooth_vpr_mean_std_error}h, as the effect of prior information overpowers information in the observed data, resulting in biased posterior solutions and overly smoothed structures.
+Not surprisingly, most of the relative errors are then larger than 3.
+We conclude that the smoothed prior distributions with $\sigma_s = 1000$ or $\sigma_s = 500$ (Figures \ref{fig:fwi3d_psvi_diff_smooth_vpr_mean_std_error}c and \ref{fig:fwi3d_psvi_diff_smooth_vpr_mean_std_error}d) are relatively good choices for this FWI problem.

+However, in reality we never know the true velocity structure, so can not calculate or use relative errors to choose between prior distributions, other than in synthetic tests such as in Figures \ref{fig:fwi3d_psvi_diff_smooth_vpr_mean_std_error} and \ref{fig:fwi3d_psvi_diff_smooth_vpr_marginals_iy50_ix25_60}.
 In deterministic FWI, an order of preference is often constructed by calculating data misfit values arising from the different inversion results (referred to as an \textit{L-curve}).
 Following a similar approach, we compare the 8 posterior distributions by drawing N = 100 samples from each posterior pdf and performing forward simulations to calculate corresponding misfit values between the observed and synthetic data.
 This results in 8 approximate probability distributions over misfit values from the inversion results using different priors, displayed in Figure \ref{fig:fwi3d_misfit}a.
 As expected, the overall misfit values increase as more smoothness is injected into the inversion.

-The mean and standard deviation of each distribution are displayed in Figure \ref{fig:fwi3d_misfit}b by black dots and error bars, and are connected by a red line which we call a \textit{Bayesian L-curve}.
+The mean and standard deviation of each distribution are displayed in Figure \ref{fig:fwi3d_misfit}b by black dots and red error bars, and are connected by a red line which we call a \textit{Bayesian L-curve}.
 From left to right along the curve, the magnitude of prior information (relative smoothness in this case) decreases from $\sigma_s = 31.25$ (top-left point) to $\sigma_s = \infty$ (no smoothing -- bottom-right point).
-An arrow marks the case with $\sigma_s = 1000$, and we observe that data misfits start to decrease significantly if we further increase the roughness value $\sigma_s$ of the prior information, implying that this value provides a balance between information from the smoothing distribution and the observed data.
+An arrow marks the case with $\sigma_s = 1000$, and we observe that data misfits start to decrease significantly if we further increase the roughness value $\sigma_s$ of the prior information beyond this, implying that this value provides a balance between information from the smoothing distribution (used to narrow the possible parameter space) and the observed data (used to achieve good data fits).